jart/cosmopolitan/README.md

 runs x86-64 GCC except with macros like `__x86_64__` undefined.

-This toolchain works great for C projects that are written in a portable way and don't produce architecturue-specific artifacts.
+This toolchain works great for C projects that are written in a portable way and don't produce architecture-specific artifacts.
 One example of a large project that can be easily built is GNU coreutils.

 ```sh